saeed-sufi/beyhagh/README.md

 * Setting the value of the rel attribute of a link to nofollow or ugc will tell Google that certain links on your site shouldn't be followed:
   `<a href="http://www.example.com" rel="nofollow">Anchor text here</a>`

+* Use `data highlighter` to help google create a structured linked data for your site and show intuitive search results for your page.